Contributed by Jadek & Pensa.

 - regarding share issuance and trade settlement mechanism:

 - the shares need to be validly issued and the requirements for reliable settlement of trades need to be fulfilled (this condition is fulfilled if the shares of the issuer established in Slovenia are issued as book-entry securities and entered in the central register).

-The companies whose stocks are listed on the Ljubljana Stock Exchange need to fulfil the above stated requirements throughout the trading of their shares on the Ljubljana Stock Exchange.
-Furthermore, companies shall also comply with the LJSE Rules and other applicable regulation as well as decision adopted by the Ljubljana Stock Exchange and its management.
+The companies whose stocks are listed on the Ljubljana Stock Exchange need to fulfill the above-stated requirements throughout the trading of their shares on the Ljubljana Stock Exchange.
+Furthermore, companies shall also comply with the LJSE Rules and other applicable regulations as well as decisions adopted by the Ljubljana Stock Exchange and its management.